Haarsh Limbachiyaa

-Hemant Kumar "Harsh" Limbachiya (born 30 January 1986) is an Indian screenwriter, producer, and television host.
-He has written for the shows Comedy Circus Ke Tansen, Comedy Nights Bachao, and Comedy Nights Live.
+Hemant Kumar "Haarsh" Limbachiya (born 30 January 1987) is an Indian screenwriter, producer, and television host.
+He has written for the shows Comedy Circus, Comedy Nights Bachao, and Comedy Nights Live.
 He also wrote dialogues for the film PM Narendra Modi and lyrics for the title-track of the film Malang.
 He has created, produced, and hosted television shows like Khatra Khatra Khatra and Hum Tum Aur Quarantine, along with his wife Bharti Singh.

 Personal life

 Haarsh married comedian Bharti Singh on 3 December 2017.
 In the same year, he founded his production company, H3 Productions.

-On 22 November 2020, the NCB arrested Haarsh Limbachiyaa and his wife Bharti Singh after a search was conducted in which 86.5 gms of marijuana was found and seized.
+On 22 November 2020, the Narcotics Control Bureau arrested Haarsh Limbachiyaa and his wife Bharti Singh after a search was conducted in which 86.5 gms of Cannabis was found and seized.
 He was later arrested after 15 hours of questioning by anti-drugs agency NCB.

 On 3 April 2022, the couple had their first child, a boy, Laksh Limbachiyaa nicknamed Golla.